neven89/Tempest-Tracker-Bot/README.md

 You're welcome to download, compile and run the Visual Studio solution.
 Just don't expect me to care if you start blaming me for any random problems you start having because they won't be my fault.

 ## Can I help out with development?
-I'm open to any suggestions, but that's it.
-The project is rather simple and I don't need random strangers touching my code.
+I'm open to any suggestions, but the idea is really rather simple so I probably will decline any pull requests.